Valley Gardens

 Windsor Great Park

-Children will enjoy the play area, totem pole, lake and the rhododendrons on this walk for free, as well as the ticketed Adventure Play.
+Children will enjoy the play area, totem pole and lake on this walk.

 The Basics

-Dogs: Yes, but on leads in The Valley Gardens
+Dogs: Dogs are welcome, but must be on leads in The Valley Gardens.

-Refreshments: Savill Garden Kitchen, Café in the Park kiosk beside the obelisk, Ice-cream van beside Wick Pond or coffee van at the top of Valley Gardens.
+Refreshments: Savill Garden Kitchen, Café in the Park kiosk beside the obelisk and at the top of Valley Gardens.

-Toilets: At Savill Garden or at the top of Valley Gardens beside the coffee van
+Toilets: There are toilets at Savill Garden or at the top of Valley Gardens near the snack kiosk.

 There are probably hundreds of different walks you could take in Windsor Great Park given that it stretches for 4,800 acres.
 You will find woodland, parkland, lakes, gardens, roman ruins, a waterfall, views, long grassy rides, cafes, kiosks, picnic areas and play areas.
-We will add more walks at the park to this page over time, but we are starting with our favourite family friendly walk as it starts by the free play area and the ticketed Adventure Play.
+This route starts from The Savill Garden and passes Obelix lawn and pond, the totem pole, Virginia Water and the splendid Valley Gardens.

 The Route